cookies-xor-cream/HugoTest/content/posts/poetry/wip/xenos_paradox_but_applied_to_python.md

 ---
 tags: ['TODO']
-title: 'Xeno's Paradox But Applied To Python'
+title: "Xeno's Paradox But Applied To Python"
 date: 2023-10-02
 ---